diegomartinez2/diegomartinez2.github.io/README.md

 * Study of vibrational properties in nanostructures and multilayer systems using computational techniques based on both continuum models and discrete molecular dynamics models.
 * Phonon transport through molecular bridges via non-equilibrium Green’s functions method and DFTB.
 * Vibrational properties with quantum and anharmonic effects via stochastic self-consistent harmonic approximation.
+* Design and Development of an Interatomic Potential for Metal-Organic Frameworks Using Machine Learning Techniques.

 ## Contact details of persons available for recommendation
 Dr. Javier I. Díaz (e-mail: javidiaz@condmat.uniovi.es; phone: +34 985 10 3311)